amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

   -d '{ "orderId": "1234", "productId": "5678", "amount": 2 }'
 ```

 You receive messages by subscribing to a topic.
-At startup, he Dapr runtime will call your application on a well-known endpoint to identify and create the required subscriptions:
+At startup, the Dapr runtime will call the application on a well-known endpoint to identify and create the required subscriptions:

 ``` http
 http://localhost:<appPort>/dapr/subscribe
 ```

-- `<appPort>` informs the Dapr sidecar of the port upon which your application is listening.
+- `<appPort>` informs the Dapr sidecar of the port upon which the application is listening.

 You can implement this endpoint yourself.
 But Dapr provides more intuitive ways of implementing it.
 We'll address this functionality later in this chapter.

 The response from the call contains a list of topics to which the applications will subscribe.
-Each includes an endpoint to call when a message comes in on that topic.
+Each includes an endpoint to call when the topic receives a message.
 Here's an example of a response:

 ```json
 [